Ikiru: Plot

-The following day, Watanabe encounters a young female subordinate, Toyo, who needs his signature on her resignation.
-He takes comfort in observing her joyous love of life and enthusiasm and tries to spend as much time as possible with her.
-She eventually becomes suspicious of his intentions and grows weary of him.
-After convincing her to join him for the last time, he opens up and asks for the secret to her love of life.
-She says that she does not know, but that she found happiness in her new job making toys, which makes her feel like she is playing with all the children of Japan.
-Inspired by her, Watanabe realizes that it is not too late for him to do something significant.
-Like Toyo, he wants to make something, but is unsure what he can do within the city bureaucracy until he remembers the lobbying for a playground.
-He surprises everyone by returning to work after a long absence, and begins pushing for a playground despite concerns he is intruding on the jurisdiction of other departments.
+The following day, Watanabe encounters Toyo, a young female subordinate, who needs his signature on her resignation.
+He takes comfort in observing her joyous love of life and enthusiasm, and tries to spend as much time as possible with her.
+She eventually becomes suspicious of his intentions and grows wary of him.
+After persuading her to join him for the last time, he open up and asks for the secret to her love of life.
+She says that she does not know, but that she found happiness in her new job making toys, which makes her feel as if she is playing with all the children of Japan.
+Inspired, Watanabe realizes that it is not too late for him to do something significant in spite of the city bureaucracy.
+He surprises everyone by returning to work after a long absence and begins pushing for the playground project, overcoming concerns that he is intruding on the jurisdiction of other departments.

-Watanabe dies, and at his wake, his former co-workers gather, after the opening of the playground, and try to figure out what caused such a dramatic change in his behavior.
-His transformation from listless bureaucrat to passionate advocate puzzles them.
-As the co-workers drink, they slowly realize that Watanabe must have known he was dying, even when his son denies this, as he was unaware of his father's condition.
-They also hear from a witness that in the last few moments in Watanabe's life, he sat on the swing at the park he built.
-As the snow fell, he sang "Gondola no Uta".
-The bureaucrats vow to live their lives with the same dedication and passion as he did.
-But back at work, they lack the courage of their newfound conviction.
+Watanabe dies months later, and at his wake, his former co-workers gather after the opening of the playground to figure out what caused such a dramatic change in his behavior.
+As they drink, they slowly realize Watanabe must have known he was dying, even when his son denies this truth, as he was unaware of his father's condition.
+They also hear from a witness that, in the last few moments in Watanabe's life, he sat on the swing at the park he built, singing "Gondola no Uta" as the snow fell.
+The bureaucrats vow to honor Watanabe's memory by following his example, yet fall back into the same patterns as before the second they return to their offices, except for one.
+The film ends with this specific bureaucrat overlooking children frolicking in the new playground and admiring the sky, just like Watanabe.